KrishnenduGhosh/TB/README.md

 2. Deficiency Diagnosis: The deficient concepts are diagnosed.

-3. Query Generation: BVased on the deficiency, the concepts are merged with their context to form a keyword-based query.
+3. Query Generation: Based on the deficiency, the concepts are merged with their context to form a keyword-based query.

 4. Textbook Augmentation: Using the queries, a set of QA pairs are retrieved from the associated QA archives.